MetaMask/snaps/packages/snaps-cli/README.md

 Webpack.
 For backwards compatibility, Browserify is the default, but we recommend using Webpack.
 Browserify support will be removed in the future.

-This documentation assumes Webpack is used.
+This section describes the options for the Webpack bundler.
+For Browserify, refer to the [legacy options](#legacy-options) section.

 #### `input`